 To update the RACSERV macro statements in HCPRWA, put a local modification on to HCPRWA RPIBASE0.
-See 6.10.8, "Performing a Local Modification to HCPxxx" for the steps to local mod HCPRWA.
+See 6.10.8, "Performing a Local Modification to HCPxxx" on page 49 for the steps to local mod HCPRWA.

 Note: The RACSERV statements must immediately follow the HCPRWATB entry definition label in HCPRWA.